glassechidna/HttpClientMiddleware/README.md

 ## Where

-HttpClientMiddleware is available on [Nuget](https://www.nuget.org/packages/HttpClientMiddleware/).
+`HttpClientMiddleware` is available on [Nuget](https://www.nuget.org/packages/HttpClientMiddleware/).

+`HttpClientMiddleware.AspNetCore` is also available on [Nuget](https://www.nuget.org/packages/HttpClientMiddleware.AspNetCore/).

 ## How